bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 Another way to check is first to run BleachBit as administrator.
 Then run BleachBit as a regular user, and if the preview shows any files, then you may need to run BleachBit as a regular user.

-**Q: How can I delete Firefox URL history without deleting bookmarks?**
-A: Uncheck **Places** and check **URL history**.
-Firefox version 3 stores bookmarks, favicons, and URL history in a single file called the Places database.

 **Q: How many passes does BleachBit make for the overwrite file option (shredding file)?**
 A: See [Shred files and wipe disks](/documentation/shred-files-wipe-disk).